 WHEN IT COMES to battling breast cancer, early detection and proactive solutions are key.
 Thanks to diagnostic technologies and increased education about finding breast cancer in its earliest stages, healthcare providers and patients are teaming up to find breast cancer when the disease is most responsive to treatment.
 There are approximately 2.8 million breast cancer survivors in the United States.

-“Screening mammography has led to early diagnosis of cancer, resulting in fewer breast cancer deaths,” says Snehal Thakkar, M.D., oncologist with Summit Healthcare Regional Medical Center.
+“Screening mammography has led to early diagnosis of cancer, resulting in fewer breast cancer deaths,” says Snehal Thakkar, M.D., oncologist with Summit Healthcare.
 “This advantage begins in women at age 40, with the largest impact occurring in women between the ages of 60 and 69.”

 “I often recommend beginning annual screenings at age 40, but if there is a strong family history, like a first-degree relative having breast cancer, I may recommend that screenings begin earlier,” says Benjamin Richardson, D.O., obstetrician/gynecologist with Summit Healthcare.
 “My recommendation is that a patient should start screening at age 30 if a breast cancer diagnosis was made in a parent or sibling.
 There is so much value in detecting the disease early.”